a-curious-coder/rubiks-cube-solver/README.md

 - [ ] Allow user to create custom cube sizes
 - [ ] Allow user to create a custom cube scramble
-- [ ] Provide output of solving steps to user as well as number of steps required to solve the cube from its scrambled state
+- [ ] Provide output of scramble/solve steps to console for the user
+- [ ] The number of steps required to solve the cube from its scrambled state - could be a factor used to help determine the efficiency of the solve ([God's number]([https://www.cube20.org/#:~:text=New%20results%3A%20God's%20Number%20is,requires%20more%20than%20twenty%20moves.](https://www.cube20.org/#:~:text=New results%3A God's Number is,requires more than twenty moves.)))

 ---